 This recipe for Slovak sweet egg cheese is typically served at Easter time and goes by various names including hrudka, cirak, sirok, sirecz and on and on.
-Typically, hrudka is made without sugar, but some cooks prefer it sweet.
-Essentially, it's a ball of eggs and milk that have been cooked until the proteins separate into curds and the liquid separates into whey.
+It's an interesting concoction that's made the same way fresh cheese is.
+It's variously called hrudka, sirok, Typically, hrudka is made without sugar, but some cooks prefer it sweet.
+Another way I like to serve it is sliced, dredged in flour and sautéed in butter.
+If the hrudka is sweet, you can sprinkle it with granulated or confectioners' sugar or even serve it with syrup as it tastes a lot like French toast without the bread!

 This is a recipe passed down from my sister's mother-in-law.